watson-developer-cloud/unity-sdk/Scripts/Services/LanguageTranslator/v3/README.md

 ### Create a model
-Uploads a TMX glossary file on top of a domain to customize a translation model.Depending on the size of the file, training can range from minutes for a glossary to several hours for a large parallel corpus.
+Uploads a TMX glossary file on top of a domain to customize a translation model.
+Depending on the size of the file, training can range from minutes for a glossary to several hours for a large parallel corpus.
 Glossary files must be less than 10 MB.
 The cumulative file size of all uploaded glossary and corpus files is limited to 250 MB.
 ```cs
 private void CreateModel()
 {